ModelEngineering/km_unit/README.md

 1. Create a software infrastructure for testing kinetics models similar to the python package ``unittest``.
 The infrastructure should support models in the SBML format, antimony, and roadrunner.

 1. Create support utilities that extract characteristics of timeseries that are useful for testing dynamics.
-Examples are: series min and max, time of the max, curve type (e.g., monotone increasing, monotone decreasing, concave).
+Examples are: time of the max and min, curve type (e.g., monotone increasing, monotone decreasing, concave), and slopes.
+The approaches should apply to both deterministic and stochastic simulations.

 1. Develop tests for the dynamics of common structures in biochemical networks such as: linear pathway, branched pathway, and feedback.